blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

 Use a third-party Identity Provider implementing the OpenID Connect protocol.
 The issuer ID should be an URI, from which the "well-known" configuration URI of the Identity Provider can be inferred.
+This is intended to be used for authentication on Zuul's web user interface.

+.. attr:: scope
+   :default: openid profile

+   The scope(s) to use when requesting access to a user's details.
+This attribute can be multivalued (values must be separated by a space).
+Most OpenID Connect Identity Providers support the default scopes "openid profile".
+A full list of supported scopes can be found in the well-known configuration of the Identity Provider under the key "scopes_supported".

 .. attr:: keys_url